 - Maintain existing walkable neighborhoods and preserve their historic character

 - Make use of vacant or underutilized buildings to attract new development

 - Improve transportation centers within the municipality to attract more businesses around these areas

 For more information on Norristown's Comprehensive Plan and the goals outlined within it, visit the Comprehensive Plan (PDF).

 Norristown is broken up into different use areas called "zoning districts."
 The zoning district your property is located in determines what your property can be used for.
 The purpose of the Zoning Ordinance is to guide development that is in accordance with our Comprehensive Plan, as well as guide development that is convenient and beneficial to all members of the community.
 According to Article VI of the Municipal Planning Code, zoning ordinances should reflect the policy goals of the statement of community development objectives, and they should give consideration to the character of the municipality, the needs of the citizens and the suitability and special nature of particular parts of the municipality.
+Zoning is also necessary to facilitate coordinated and practical community development and proper density of population.
 For more information on zoning in Norristown, visit Norristown's Zoning Ordinance.

 Subdivision and Land Development Ordinance (SALDO)

 Norristown's Subdivision and Land Development Ordinance (SALDO) contains regulations that include:

 - Provisions for the filing, processing, review, and approval of all subdivision and land development plans

 - Design standards and guidelines for the layout and configuration of lots, roads, open space, parks, public facilities and other physical improvements on property to promote development that is consistent with the Comprehensive Plan